 Because this is a new program, there may be changes or updates to the requirements once the lending process begins.
-Advocates for the banking industry, including the Consumer Bankers Association and the Independent Community Bankers of America, already have voiced concerns that the individual banks that might issue PPP loans have not yet received enough guidance from the SBA.
+Early into PPP’s launch, advocates for the banking industry, including the Consumer Bankers Association and the Independent Community Bankers of America, voiced concerns that the individual banks that might issue PPP loans had not yet received enough guidance from the SBA.

-Some advocates for small businesses also have questioned whether the PPP will offer these companies the lifeline they need now that their operations have been unexpectedly disrupted.
-In particular, critics say the government should provide grants — rather than loans that are eligible for forgiveness — because many small business owners are reluctant to accrue debt even when business is going well.
+Some advocates for small businesses also questioned whether the PPP would offer these companies the lifeline they need now that their operations have been unexpectedly disrupted.
+In particular, critics said the government should provide grants — rather than loans that are eligible for forgiveness — because many small business owners are reluctant to accrue debt even when business is going well.

 "The stimulus provides no remedy for the most critical need of small business owners — unrestricted, direct grant assistance.
-Instead, business owners must apply for loans through an untested system, that is not designed for large-scale economic emergencies, and wait weeks to months to receive the aid they desperately need now,” says John Arensmeyer, CEO and founder of Small Business Majority, an advocacy group.
+Instead, business owners must apply for loans through an untested system, that is not designed for large-scale economic emergencies, and wait weeks to months to receive the aid they desperately need now,” John Arensmeyer, CEO and founder of Small Business Majority, an advocacy group, said following the program’s launch.
 “While loans may benefit some small businesses in the long run, asking business owners to assume more debt is not the solution.”

-The SBA says it is working to ensure that entrepreneurs have quick access to financial support that may help them navigate the crisis caused by the pandemic.
+The SBA said it was working to ensure that entrepreneurs had quick access to financial support that may help them navigate the crisis caused by the pandemic.